 Cement is a binder substance that sets, hardens, and sticks to other materials to bind them.
 It is a fine, soft, and powdery substance.
 It is the most important material in building construction.
 The raw materials that are mostly used in the making of cement include lime, silica, alumina, and iron oxide.
 It is the key ingredient that is used to make concrete.
 Cement is generally divided into hydraulic and non-hydraulic cement.

 Hydraulic cement is the type of cement that hardens when it comes in contact with water.
 It is composed of limestone, clay, and gypsum.
 Non-hydraulic is the type of cement that needs to be kept dry for it to attain strength.
 It is composed of lime, gypsum plaster, and oxychloride.
-It takes a long time for setting and hence this cement is becoming redundant and obsolete.
+It takes a long time to set and hence this cement is becoming redundant and obsolete.

 Limestone and clay minerals are heated in a kiln and ground.
 In that mixture, two to three percent of gypsum is added.
 This mixer is then mixed into a fine powder which forms OPC or Ordinary Portland Cement.
 No matter what kind of brand it is, OPC is available in three different grades that can be used for three different purposes.
 The grades are as follows: